-In the minute before 12am on New Year's Eve, people in Spain traditionally eat 12 grapes.
-The custom is thought to bring luck and good fortune for the year ahead, as well as ward off any evil spirits that may be lurking around.
-New Year's grape eating is also common place in Latin America and Indonesia.
+In the minute before midnight on New Year's Eve, people in Spain traditionally eat 12 grapes.
+The custom is thought to bring luck and good fortune for the year ahead, as well as ward off any evil spirits that may be lurking.
+New Year's grape-eating is also common place in Latin America and Indonesia.

 Carrying an empty suitcase, Latin America

 In Latin America, revellers with wanderlust see in the New Year by carrying an empty suitcase on a stroll around their block.
 It is thought the act is enough to ensure the year ahead will be filled with travel and adventure.
 People have also taken to racing with empty suitcases, too, in a bid to speed things along.